 10. Transfer

 On the day of transfer, you will have to drink a bunch of water and then not use the bathroom.
 The reason is because a bladder full of urine shows up as a large dark area on the ultrasound.
-This helps the doctor to see the uterus more clearly defined so that it’s easier to visualize the uterus, and the catheter going into the uterus.
+This helps the doctor to see the uterus more clearly defined so that its easier to visualize the uterus, and the catheter going into the uterus.

 You will likely be put in a hospital gown, and then go back into the procedure room, only you are awake for this part.